ga-wdi-boston/ember-resources-one-to-many/README.md

   region: DS.belongsTo('region', {async: true})
 });
 ```
 We also need to add in ID values to the fixture data for both regions and generations.
+Fixture files have been provided with the correct data - simply replace the contents of `fixtures/generations.js` and `fixtures/regions.js` with the contents of `fixtures/generations-ref2.js` and `fixtures/regions-ref2.js`, respectively.
 ```javascript
 {
   id: 1,